KathmanduLivingLabs/kathmandulivinglabs.github.io/_posts/2018-04-25-making-boundaries-pop.md

 This tutorial assumes a basic understanding of [LeafletJS]("http://leafletjs.com/") and its API.
 If you are not familiar with this framework, I urge you to go through its [well curated collection of  tutorials]("http://leafletjs.com/examples.html") and [API reference documentation]("http://leafletjs.com/reference-1.3.0.html").

 I have also uploaded all of the resources used for this tutorial in the form of a github gist.
-You can view the code [here]("https://bl.ocks.org/arkoblog/1a0b65bd62686bab0d8a7ccca26be998").
+You can view the code [in this github gist]("http://bl.ocks.org/arkoblog/1a0b65bd62686bab0d8a7ccca26be998").

 ### Step 1: Wiring up a basic map